Sign & Graphic Design Tips

 Find out how to design signs that get you noticed.
 Here we’ve gathered together useful information about key sign attributes like legibility, visibility, viewing distance, letter and background color, and more.

-Effective Signs: Signs are usually the first thing that customers notice, so it pays to make sure your signs make a good impression.
+Signs are usually the first thing that visitors notice, so it pays to make sure your signs make a good impression.
 Using imagination and proven design methods, your FASTSIGNS® consultant can help you turn your ideas into beautiful, high-impact signs and graphics that get results.

 The most effective signs are: